DominiqueMakowski/DominiqueMakowski.github.io/content/authors/dominique-makowski/_index.md

   url: https://www.sussex.ac.uk/schools/psychology/

 # Short bio (displayed in user profile at end of posts)
-bio: Trained as neuropsychologist and CBT psychotherapist, I am currently working as a lecturer at the University of Sussex, on the neuroscience of reality perception.
+bio: Trained as neuropsychologist, I am currently working as a lecturer at the University of Sussex, on the neuroscience of the perception of reality and how it relates to who we are.

 # Interests to show in About widget
 interests: